yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 ```

 1. `provisioner`: the name of the driver.
 If supplied the driver container and sidecar container are expected to be deployed.
 Format: <provisioner-namespace>"/"<provisioner-name>, eg "ceph-rgw-provisoning/ceph-rgw.cosi.ceph.com".
 2. `isDefaultBucketClass`: (optional) boolean, default is false.
-If set to true then potentially a `BucketRequest` does not need to specify a `BucketClass`.
-If the greenfield `BucketRequest` omits the `BucketClass` and a default `BucketClass`'s protocol matches the `BucketRequest`'s protocol then the default bucket class is used.
+If set to true then a `BucketRequest` may not need to specify a `BucketClass`.
+If the greenfield `BucketRequest` omits the `BucketClass` and a default `BucketClass`'s protocol matches the `BucketRequest`'s protocol then the default bucket class is used; otherwise an error is logged.
 3. `protocol`: (required) protocol supported by the associated object store.
 This field validates that the `BucketRequest`'s desired protocol is supported.
 > Note: if an object store supports more than one protocol then the admin should create a `BucketClass` per protocol.
-4. `anonymousAccessMode`: (optional) a string specifying *uncredentialed* access to the Bucket.
+4. `anonymousAccessMode`: (optional) a string specifying *uncredentialed* access to the backend bucket.
 This is applicable for cases where the storage instance or objects are intended to be publicly readable and/or writable.
 One of:
    - "private": Default, disallow uncredentialed access to the storage instance.
    - "publicReadOnly": Read only, uncredentialed users can call ListBucket and GetObject.
    - "publicWriteOnly": Write only, uncredentialed users can only call PutObject.
    - "publicReadWrite": Read/Write, same as `ro` with the addition of PutObject being allowed.
-5. `retentionPolicy`: defines bucket retention for greenfield `BucketRequest` deletes. **
+5. `retentionPolicy`: defines bucket retention for greenfield `BucketRequest`.
-   - _Retain_: (default) the `Bucket` and its data are preserved.
-The `Bucket` can potentially be reused.
+   - _Retain_: (default) the `Bucket` instance and the backend bucket are preserved.
+The `Bucket` may potentially be reused.
-   - _Delete_: the bucket and its contents are destroyed.
+   - _Delete_: the backend bucket and the `Bucket` instance are deleted.
 > Note: the `Bucket`'s retention policy is set to "Retain" as a default.
 Exercise caution when using the "Delete" retention policy as the bucket content will be deleted.
-> Note: a `Bucket` is not deleted if it is bound to any `BucketRequest`s.
+> Note: a `Bucket` is not deleted if it is bound to a `BucketRequest` or `BucketAccess`.
 6. `allowedNamespaces`: a list of namespaces that are permitted to either create new buckets or to access existing buckets.
 This list is static for the life of the `BucketClass`, but the `Bucket` instance's list of allowed namespaces can be mutated by the admin.
 7. `parameters`: (optional) a map of string:string key values.
 Allows admins to set provisioner key-values.  **Note:** see [Provisioner Secrets](#provisioner-secrets) for some predefined `parameters` settings.

 ### Access APIs

 The Access APIs abstract the backend policy system.
 Access policy and user identities are an integral part of most object stores.
 As such, a system must be implemented to manage both user/credential creation and the binding of those users to individual buckets via policies.
 Object stores differ from file and block storage in how they manage users, with cloud providers typically integrating with an IAM platform.
 This API includes support for cloud platform identity integration with Kubernetes ServiceAccounts.
 On-prem solutions usually provide their own user management systems, which may look very different from each other and from IAM platforms.
-We must also account for third party authentication solutions that may be integrated with an on-prem service.
+We also account for third party authentication solutions that may be integrated with an on-prem service.

 #### BucketAccessRequest

 A user namespaced custom resource representing an object store user and an access policy defining the user’s relation to a storage instance.
-A user creates a `BucketAccessRequest` (BAR) in the app's namespace (which is the same namespace as the `BucketRequest`).
-A 'BucketAccessRequest' can specify *either* a ServiceAccount or a desired Secret name.
+A user creates a `BucketAccessRequest` (BAR) in the app's namespace (which is the same namespace as the `BucketRequest`) A 'BucketAccessRequest' specify *either* a ServiceAccount or a secret name, and a config map which contains access policy.
 Specifying a ServiceAccount enables provisioners to support cloud provider identity integration with their respective Kubernetes offerings.

 ```yaml
 apiVersion: cosi.io/v1alpha1